-You need both action and exposition in writing.
+You need both action and exposition pacing in writing.
 Both need to be in balance so that a story can continue.
 The biggest place where this matters is in a novel’s beginning.
 Imagine you are trying to read a dystopian that’s in a completely other world–you open the book and it’s strange, you don’t know much about it.
 Worse, your main character has been whacked in the head before the start of the story and is just groggily waking up.
 She doesn’t remember who she is or where she is.
 When she does come to, she realizes she’s in an underground maze, being chased by…something.
 Whatever it is, it has sharp teeth, it reeks of death, and it’s after her.
 She doesn’t have anything to defend herself with, so she must start running.

 We open immediately to action.
 It’s great.
 There’s danger, the stakes are high, her life hangs in the balance.
 But is this a compelling beginning for fiction?
 I’d argue that it isn’t, really.
 Because we have breakneck pacing in writing, but that’s all we have.
 We don’t know anything about this world in which people get clubbed on the head and maze monsters seem to be just a regular part of life.
 We don’t know anything about this character because she’s recently suffered a head injury and doesn’t know enough to tell us herself.
 The stakes here are high, yes, but generic “life and death” versus specific.
 Since we don’t know the world or the character, we don’t know exactly what’s at risk (other than some random broad’s life) or why we should care.
 This beginning has too much action and not enough information so it fails to ground the reader and provide a foothold for us to access the story.
-(Check out my post on how to start a chapter for more info.)
+(Check out my post on how to start your novel for more info.)

 An Example of Too Much Exposition, Not Enough Action